-Hearing Officer. full performance level; independently perform the full range of administrative hearings.
+Hearing Officer 1: full performance level; independently performs the full range of administrative hearings.

-Supervising Hearing Officer: first supervisory level; oversee Hearing Officers; and conduct the most difficult and precedent setting hearings.
+Hearing Officer 2: first supervisory or advanced performance level; oversees Hearing Officers 1; conducts the most difficult and precedent setting hearings.

-Principal Hearing Officer. second supervisory level; direct the day-to-day operation of an agency's administrative hearing program or a major portion of it through multiple Supervising Hearing Officers.
+Hearing Officer 3: second supervisory level; direct the day-to-day operation of an agency's administrative hearing proceedings or a major portion of it through multiple Hearing Officers 2.

-Chief Hearing Officer: one position class; function as second-in-command of a large administrative hearing office; and manage a large staff of attorneys and administrative employees.
+Hearing Officer 4: one position class; function as second-in-command of a large administrative hearing office; and manage a large staff of attorneys and administrative employees.